-Technology has changed the healthcare industry in many areas - including marketing and customer management.
-As we move forward, it is very likely that certain trends will expand and grow, impacting pharma and healthcare marketing and improving both sales and patient outcomes.
+Technology has changed the healthcare industry in many areas.
+These areas include marketing and customer management.
+As we move forward, it's very likely that certain trends will expand and grow.
+Thus, impacting pharma and healthcare marketing and improving both sales and patient outcomes.

-Every industry is changing at a more and more rapid pace.
+Every industry is changing at a more rapid pace.
 Products and services are becoming increasingly commercialized.
 Technology is playing a progressively bigger role in research and development, marketing and advertising, and sales and distribution.